Skip to main content

 Baltimore, Maryland · FDIC Cert #32527

-Bayvanguard Bank is an FDIC-insured bank (Certificate #32527) with $888M in total assets and $691M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bayvanguard Bank, an FDIC-insured bank (Certificate #32527) with $888M in total assets and $691M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Baltimore, Maryland, the bank maintains a Tier 1 capital ratio of 24.22% (Well-Capitalized) and a nonperforming loan ratio of 1.17%.
-BankHealthData assigns a composite Health Grade of B (78/100).
+BankHealthData assigns a composite Health Grade of B (78/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bayvanguard Bank (FDIC cert 32527) is a community bank — $888M in total assets, $691M in deposits, serving the Baltimore, Maryland area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.